|Publisher: Sega, Dempa, Sunsoft Tengen NEC(US),NEC Avenue(JP)|

 Sega would later release a near-perfect port of the game for Japanese Sega Saturns.
 The Saturn port has a karaoke mode, with vocals added to the tracks, and a replay mode.

 The game was ported to non-Sega consoles too.
 MSX, Sharp X68000 and TurboGrafx-16 ports were handled by Pony Canyon, Dempa and NEC Avenue respectively.
 The game was brought to Nintendo's Famicom by Sunsoft, but strangely Tengen also ported it to the NES for sale in North America.
 The Famicom and NES ports are both different, despite being made for what is essentially the same console.
 Previously, Tengen merely edited the Sunsoft versions and released the edited ROMs overseas; this may hve had something to do with the decision to make Fantasy Zone from scratch.
-Nevertheless, both ports were done by Japanese compnies (Tengen contracting to a group called Pixel, who outsourced (parts of?) the sound to Masaharu Iwata).
+Nevertheless, both ports were done by Japanese companies (Tengen contracting to a group called Pixel, who outsourced (parts of?) the sound to Masaharu Iwata).
+Therei s also an unofficial Sharp MZ-700 port.

 Most home ports of Fantasy Zone greatly reduce the quality of the graphics, going so far as to remove backgrounds from boss fights altogether.
 The Master System version also removes the "radar", allowing the user to see where bases are placed on the map.
 Others, such as the NES port, reduce the number of bases in across the level, and drop the number of enemies in order to maintain a decent framerate.